code-saturne/code_saturne/INSTALL.md

 OSMesa 17.x versions.
 Using the `LD_PRELOAD` environment variable at runtime to preload the OSMesa library also avoids the issue.

+On at least one system (with RHEL 8.3 and the gcc 8.3.1 compiler), a crash at finalization of Catalyst has been observed.
+If this is the case, setting the `CS_PV_CP_DELETE_CRASH_WORKAROUND` environment variable to 1 should avoid calling the offending code.

 ### Coupling with SYRTHES

 Coupling with SYRTHES requires defining the path to a SYRTHES installation